sckang511/nutrisys/readme.md

 1. Clone this project to your web server directory.
 2. On the terminal, inside the project directory, run 'composer install' to get all the dependencies of this project
 3. Copy to create file .env from .env.example.
 Please edit the database credentials to ones of your local database.
+4. Change the first line of .env file to 'APP_NAME=Nutrisys'
-4. Please name the database 'nutrisys' as a convention of this project.
+5. Please name the database 'nutrisys' as a convention of this project.
-5. On the terminal, inside the project directory, run 'php artisan migrate' to migrate the laravel database specifications to your local database.
+6. On the terminal, inside the project directory, run 'php artisan migrate' to migrate the laravel database specifications to your local database.
-6. Lastly, run 'php artisan key:generate' to generate a key for your project.
+7. Lastly, run 'php artisan key:generate' to generate a key for your project.

 ## License